-- (1) Obtain from the decedents' legal representatives signed, written authorization to use and disclose the protected health information for the research purpose; - (2) obtain documentation of IRB waiver of authorization to use and disclose the protected health information for the research purpose; - (3) enter into a data use agreement with Columbia University which per ats be investigator to conduct the research using a Limited Data Set of the decedents' protected realt information; or - (4) Make certain written representations to Columbia University regulation the need for the decedents' information including the submission of a Form E for review and a proval by the IRB.
+(1) Obtain from the decedents' legal representatives signed, written authorization to use and disclose the protected health information for the research purpose;

+(2) obtain documentation of IRB waiver of authorization to use and disclose the protected health information for the research purpose;

+(3) enter into a data use agreement with Columbia University which permits the investigator to conduct the research using a Limited Data Set of the decedents' protected health information; or

+(4) Make certain written representations to Columbia University regarding the need for the decedents' information including the submission of a Form E for review and approval by the IRB.

-Where an investigator elects not to use a data use agreem in a settain authorization or waiver of authorization, the IRB will review the investigator's proposed written representation to ensure that it satisfies the requirements of this Policy.
+Where an investigator elects not to use a data use agreement or obtain authorization or waiver of authorization, the IRB will review the investigator's proposed written representation to ensure that it satisfies the requirements of this Policy.